Skew-symmetric approximations of posterior distributions

-\begin{enumerate} \item {\bf a) Methods:} Current solutions are often developed in the context of specific models and, even when targeting more general posterior distributions, the focus remains on improving just a single strategy, often \textsc{vb}.
-Moreover, the overarching interest is on including skewness within Gaussian approximating densities via extensions of skew--normal families \citep[e.g.,][]{azzalini1996multivariate,gonzalez2004additive,arellano2006unification}, rather than in more general symmetric ones. \item {\bf b) Computation:} The resulting schemes to derive the above skewed approximations require further optimization steps that often yield substantial increments in costs and complexity.
-In~some~situations the schemes necessitate even the calculation of the exact moments for the intractable posterior, a requirement in contrast with the original motivations for considering deterministic approximations. \item {\bf c) Theory:} Unlike for the classical versions of Laplace method, \textsc{vb} and \textsc{ep}, current skewed extensions lack general supporting theory, both in finite samples and also in asymptotic regimes, on the accuracy in approximating the whole posterior distribution and its functionals. \end{enumerate} Two exceptions to the last point can be found in the recent contributions by \citet{fasanoscalable}~and \citet{durante2023skewed}.
-The former proves that, in the context of Bayesian probit regression, a partially--factorized generalization of the classical mean--field \textsc{vb} yields a unified skew--normal (\textsc{sun}) \citep{arellano2006unification} approximation that provably matches the exact posterior for fixed sample size $n$ and dimension $d \to \infty$.
-The latter derives, instead, a refined version of the Bernstein--von Mises theorem \citep[e.g.,][]{van2000asymptotic} which replaces the classical Gaussian limiting law with a valid skewed perturbation --- arising from a third order version of the Laplace method --- to obtain an improvement in the convergence rates to the target posterior by a $\sqrt{n}$ factor, under the total variation~(\textsc{tv})~distance;~see~also \citet{katsevich2023tight} for alternative higher--order skewed expansions, which, however, do not provide valid approximating densities.
-Albeit being derived in specific models \citep{fasanoscalable}~or~with~reference~to~a~single~approximation strategy \citep{durante2023skewed}, these results suggest that the inclusion~of~skewness~in~state--of--the--art symmetric approximations has concrete potentials to substantially improve inference accuracy.
-However, it is still not clear whether a broadly--applicable, computationally--tractable and theoretically--supported solution addressing points a)--c) above actually exists and can~be~effectively~derived.
+\begin{itemize} \item {\bf (a) Methods:} The current solutions are developed under specific models and, even when targeting more general posterior distributions, the focus remains on improving a single strategy, often VB.
+Moreover, the overarching interest is on including skewness in Gaussian approximating densities via extensions of skew-normal families \citep[e.g.][]{arellano2006unification,gonzalez2004additive}, rather than in more general symmetric ones. \item {\bf (b) Computation:} The schemes to derive the above approximations require further optimization steps that often yield substantial increments in computational costs.
+In some cases these schemes necessitate even the calculation of the exact moments for the intractable posterior, a requirement in contrast with the motivations for considering deterministic approximations. \item {\bf (c) Theory:} Unlike for the classical versions of the Laplace method, VB and EP, most skewed extensions lack general supporting theory on the accuracy in approximating the whole posterior distribution and its functionals, both in finite samples and also in asymptotic regimes. \end{itemize}